pingcap/tidb-operator/en/get-started.md

     3. Install TiDB Operator in a Kubernetes cluster according to [Deploy TiDB Operator in Kubernetes](deploy-tidb-operator.md)
     4. Deploy your TiDB cluster according to [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md)

-## Create a Kubernetes Cluster
+## Create a Kubernetes cluster

-This section covers 2 different ways to create a simple Kubernetes cluster that can be used to test TiDB Cluster running under TiDB Operator.
+This section covers 2 different ways to create a simple Kubernetes cluster that can be used to test a TiDB cluster running under TiDB Operator.
 Choose whichever best matches your environment or experience level.

 - [Using kind](#create-a-kubernetes-cluster-using-kind) (Kubernetes in Docker)
 - [Using minikube](#create-a-kubernetes-cluster-using-minikube) (Kubernetes running locally in a VM)

-You can alternatively deploy a Kubernetes cluster in Google Kubernetes Engine in Google Cloud Platform using the Google Cloud Shell, and follow an integrated tutorial to deploy TiDB Operator and TiDB Cluster:
+You can alternatively deploy a Kubernetes cluster in Google Kubernetes Engine in Google Cloud Platform using the Google Cloud Shell, and follow an integrated tutorial to deploy TiDB Operator and the TiDB cluster:

 - [Open in Google Cloud Shell](https://console.cloud.google.com/cloudshell/open?cloudshell_git_repo=https://github.com/pingcap/docs-tidb-operator&cloudshell_tutorial=en/deploy-tidb-from-kubernetes-gke.md)

-### Create a Kubernetes Cluster Using kind
+### Create a Kubernetes cluster using kind

 This section shows how to deploy a Kubernetes cluster using kind.

 [kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker containers as cluster nodes.
 It is developed for testing local Kubernetes clusters.
 The Kubernetes cluster version depends on the node image that kind uses, and you can specify the image to be used for the nodes and choose any other published version.
-Refer to [Docker hub](https://hub.docker.com/r/kindest/node/tags) to see available tags.
+Refer to [Docker Hub](https://hub.docker.com/r/kindest/node/tags) to see available tags.

 > **Warning:**
 >